AI Agent Index

 Pros

-• Action-taking AI architecture is genuinely differentiated — Kodif executes concrete workflow actions (update address, change subscription, process return) rather than just generating helpful responses, materially better resolution for transactional customer service than answer-only AI tools
+• Action-taking AI architecture is genuinely differentiated for commerce: Kodif executes concrete workflow actions including updating addresses, changing subscriptions, pulling device status, and processing returns rather than just generating responses, producing materially better resolution for transactional customer service than answer-only AI tools.

 Limitations